soheil-zz/wayback.co/README.md

 # wayback.co

-Just insert this (wayback.co) before any URL to get its Wayback Machine (what it looked like) from a year ago.
+Just insert this (wayback.co/) before any URL to get its Wayback Machine (what it looked like) from a year ago.

 Pull requests to extend functionality are welcome, specially to supoprt different dates.